Lauren Alloy

 Lauren B. Alloy (born Lauren Helene Bersh; November 22, 1953) is an American psychologist, recognized for her research on mood disorders.
 Along with colleagues Lyn Abramson and Gerald Metalsky, she developed the hopelessness theory of depression.
 With Abramson, she also developed the depressive realism hypothesis.
 Alloy is a professor of psychology at Temple University in Philadelphia, Pennsylvania.

-Biography
+Early life and education

 Alloy was born in Philadelphia in 1953.
 She earned her B.A. in Psychology in 1974 and her Ph.D. in experimental and clinical psychology in 1979, both from the University of Pennsylvania.
 Her graduate school mentors were psychologists Martin Seligman and Richard Solomon.

 Alloy was a faculty member at Northwestern University from 1979 to 1989.
 She has been a professor of psychology in the Department of Psychology at Temple University since 1989.
 Her research focuses on cognitive, interpersonal, and biopsychosocial processes in the onset and maintenance of depression and bipolar disorder.
 She is the author of over 250 scholarly publications.

-In the late 1970s, Alloy and her longtime collaborator Abramson demonstrated that depressed individuals held a more accurate view than their non-depressed counterparts in a test which measured illusion of control.
+In the late 1970s, Alloy and her longtime collaborator Abramson demonstrated that depressed individuals held a more accurate view than their non-depressed counterparts in a test which measured the illusion of control.
 This finding, termed "depressive realism", held true even when the depression was manipulated experimentally.